sarahdayan/frontstuff/_posts/2020-02-17-using-state-machines-in-vuejs-with-xstate.md

 Remember, we're exposing our service on the `current` reactive property.
 This allows us to use the `matches` method to define view logic based on the current state.

-In our case, we're showing the rendered Markdown when the state is "rendered", and the raw HTML when the state is "raw".
+In our case, we're showing the rendered Markdown when the state is `rendered`, and the raw HTML when the state is `raw`.
 Let's add a button to transition between states.

 {% highlight html %}
 {% raw %}